-The Company's revaluation reserve arises on the revaluation of investment property.
+The Group's and the Company's revaluation reserve arises on the revaluation of investment property.
 When the revalued property is sold, the portion of the property revaluation reserve that relates to that asset, and is effectively realised, is transferred directly to retained earnings.